SharvinT/Discord_Clone/README.md

 6. Then implementing the Back-end using the Node js with Express js and MongoDB.
 7. Hosing the backend(Node js) in Heroku and host entire project in firebase hosing.

+### `Steps for building Discord (back-end)`

+1. Setup the Node envirorment and install all the required packages require such as Express, MongoDB, Nodemon so on..
+2. Declare the config files which is required for the project.
+3. Call the middleware for the authentication.
+4. Connect to the DB with the database configuration and create a separate page for the Schema models in DB Collections.
+5. Then call the API with the Push,Get,Put and other crud functionality calls with the help of POSTMAN.
+6. Create a separate API for creating the Channels and to send the message with respect to the channel.
+7. Then with the help of the PUSHER creating the Real Time Database envirorment with the MongoDB.
+8. Then with the HELp of the Axios displaying to the front end screen with the help of the PUSHER.

 ## Available Scripts

 In the project directory, you can run: